Watch: Trailer for Doctor Strange in the Multiverse of Madness

 Campbell appears once again in the final post-credits sequence of the film, just minutes after the first credits scene unleashes another major cameo.

-Doctor Strange in the Multiverse of Madness is in UK cinemas now.
+Doctor Strange in the Multiverse of Madness is on Disney+ now.

 Watch: Benedict Cumberbatch is sick of defending Strange's Spider-Man spell